Byzantine Empire under the Justinian dynasty: Justinian I

 After the Nika riots, Justinian initiated a new building program and reformed the law with the "Code of Justinian".
+Under Justinian's building program, many buildings were constructed, including the Hagia Sophia, Basilica Cistern, Dara Dam, and others.

 Justinian had inherited a war with Persia from Justin I. Justinian continued the war, succeeding in sending a force all the way down the Euphrates, but the raid stalled, and he lost the beginnings of a new fortress in a defeat.
 This impasse of sorts led to Justinian negotiating the "Perpetual Peace" in 532 in which he agreed to pay 11,000 pounds of gold in return for a cease in hostilities and the defense of several mountain passes.

 On his command, his favoured general Belisarius began reconquering former Roman territory, starting with the Vandals.
 The Vandals had maintained North African dominance since the fall of the Western Roman Empire.
 Their army battled the 15,000 men commanded by Belisarius.
 The Vandal king, Gelimer, attempted to surround the Byzantines at the Battle of Ad Decimum; he defeated Belisarius but was said to have become depressed after finding the body of his dead brother.
 Belisarius rounded up his remaining men and broke up the Vandal army.
 Belisarius went on to capture Carthage, and the Byzantines were victorious.